johnnylyimo/MemoryDiary_NextJS_Web_App/README.md

 ## MemoryDiary this time is Web App developed using Next.js
 MemoryDiary App allow you record day to day memories that happen in your life.
 It pretty amazing app.
-Previous it was developed for Android mobile App using Flutter, then Flutter Web App and Flutter Desktop App; all these projects are here,  you can find them in my GitHub repositories.
+Previous it was developed for Android mobile App using Flutter, then Flutter Web App and Flutter Desktop App; all these projects are here,  you can find them in my GitHub repositories..

 print (" SHARING IS CARING ")